A Normal Part of Aging

 Graying hair is a normal part of aging, but why does hair turn gray?
 Hair goes gray when the hair shaft no longer produces melanin, the pigment that gives hair its color.
-Your risk of going gray increases 10 to 20 percent every decade after the age of 30.
+Your risk of going gray increases 10% to 20% percent every decade after the age of 30.
 Once you go gray, now what?
 Will you cover your grays or dye them away?
-Luckily, women have more options today than ever before.
+Luckily, women (and men) have more options today than ever before.
 Whether you choose to go all natural or color your hair, you can look and feel your best at any age and no matter what your hair color.

 Hair follicles within the hair shaft contain pigment cells that contain melanin.
 This pigment gives your hair, skin, and eyes their color.
 When these pigment-producing cells in the hair shaft start to die, hair begins to gray.
 New hair that grows from the hair shaft may turn gray or silver before eventually turning completely white.
 Once the pigment-producing cells in the hair shaft are gone, you will no longer grow colored strands of hair.

-Contrary to popular belief, stress does not cause gray hair.
 Why and when do we go gray?
 Hair grays when melanin-producing cells in the hair shaft die.
 The hair shaft can then no longer produce colored strands of hair.
 Genetics largely determine when you will go gray.
 Look at your parents and grandparents for an indication of how early and how quickly you may go gray.
 Premature graying seems to be especially genetic.
 If one or both of your parents went completely gray in their 30s, there is a high probability that you will go prematurely gray, too.

 Hair turns gray largely due to genetic factors.
 Race also plays a role.
 People of Caucasian descent typically start to go gray in their mid-30s.
 Those of Asian descent begin to gray, on average, in their late-30s.
 African Americans typically begin to go gray in their mid-40s.
 You may be early, average, or a little late in going gray depending on when your parents' hair changed color.
 Gray hair typically, but not always, starts around the temples.